hellf17/clinical-corvus/README.md

 Clinical Corvus is a digital platform for clinical data analysis, decision support, and patient monitoring, leveraging Artificial Intelligence (Dr. Corvus) in a secure, privacy-focused environment.
 The platform is designed for both physicians (management and analysis) and patients (health tracking and education).
 Our vision is to act as a **"Clinical Co-pilot"** for doctors, optimizing workflows, and empowering patients with health tracking and education tools. **Compliance with LGPD/HIPAA and data security are top priorities.**

 **Current Status:** The platform is functional, featuring *patient management, contextual AI chat, clinical data visualizations, clinical notes with a rich text editor*, a fully modernized Analysis page (`/analysis`) with redesigned UI, complete interface translation to Portuguese, advanced Dr. Corvus Insights system, elegant loading states, and robust error handling for both PDF exam uploads and manual data entry with backend abnormality checks.
 The "Clinical Academy" section (`/academy`) for clinical reasoning training uses dedicated BAML functions, with ALL 15 educational APIs 100% translated to Portuguese, eliminating language barriers.
 The scientific research system (`/academy/evidence-based-medicine`) has been expanded with new sources (Europe PMC, Lens.org) and a powerful quality and deduplication analysis system (CiteSource), operating on a unified bibliometric API architecture that provides rich, detailed metrics.
 Modern technologies include Next.js App Router, Clerk, Shadcn/UI, FastAPI, and Docker.
 The system features advanced exam processing via PDF upload, automatic extraction and enrichment of lab results, and expanded graphical and tabular data visualizations.
-We are migrating internal AI frameworks (ElizaOS > Langroid, LlamaParse > Marker) and advancing the implementation of the AI core (KG, AL).
+We are migrating internal AI frameworks (ElizaOS > Langroid, LlamaParse > Marker) and advancing the implementation of the AI core with **hybrid GraphRAG architecture (KG + BM25/Vector) as our source of truth, populated with curated knowledge using Clinical RoBERTa for KG building and reranking, Mistral for query reformulation, and other SOTA LLMs for core medical reasoning.**

 ## API Routing and Proxy Pattern